What the Convos With Kids category contains is a hot mess. No true parent coaching here!

-Some light housekeeping before you continue on to the fun:
+Some light housekeeping before you continue on to the fun (still no parent coaching in sight though!):

 Because rules are meant to be broken in this house, as you’ll see, I broke some basic writing and grammar rules.
 I often wrote as we speak instead of making things grammatically correct (but not always), and the formatting isn’t exactly the same or perfect on every piece, quote, or anecdote.